cyberhexe/red-toolkit/README.md

 * **sshuttle** Transparent proxy server that works as a poor man's VPN.
 Forwards over ssh.
 Doesn't require admin.
 Works with Linux and MacOS.
 Supports DNS tunneling. https://github.com/sshuttle/sshuttle

 ## Establish Foothold
+* **MS17-010** This repository is for public my work on MS17-010.
+I have no plan to do any support.
+All support issues will not get response from me. https://github.com/worawit/MS17-010
 * **TinyShell** Web Shell Framework. https://github.com/threatexpress/tinyshell
 * **reGeorg** the successor to reDuh, pwn a bastion webserver and create SOCKS proxies through the DMZ.
 Pivot and pwn. https://github.com/sensepost/reGeorg
 * **Blade** is a webshell connection tool based on console, currently under development and aims to be a choice of replacement of Chooper. https://github.com/wonderqs/Blade